 Students will be held accountable for any behaviour which is destructive to buildings or equipment, impedes the right of other students to pursue their education, has a negative impact on the moral and social climate of the school, or causes physical harm to other students.
 Behaviour which violates any of these principles will be dealt with clearly, justly and without exception.

-A student who is behaving in an inappropriate manner will be reprimanded.
-If the student persists with poor behaviour, the student will be referred to the Principal.
 Violent behaviour, which compromises the safety of another student will not be tolerated, and will always result in a period of suspension from school and a meeting with parents to discuss the child's future at LANNA.